ncatlab/nlab-content/pages/2/8/1/5/25182/content.md

 If one assumes [[uniqueness of identity proofs]] or another [[axiom of set truncation]], then typal equality and propositional equality will coincide again regardless of which interpretation one uses, because then all identity types are propositions and all identifications are unique.

-Most homotopy type theorists work in a dependent type theory without a separate prop judgment and use a mix of both interpretations of propositions, with the [[propositions as types]] interpretation of [[propositional equality]] as a synonym of [[typal equality]] being used by the vast majority of homotopy type theorists, even by those who use the [[propositions as some types]] interpretation for everything else. [[Kevin Buzzard]] in [Buzzard 2024](#Buzzard24) has used the fact that most homotopy type theorists interpret [[propositional equality]] in the [[propositions as types]] manner and how that contradicts the interpretation of [[propositional equality]] elsewhere in mathematics as an argument for adopting a [[set-level type theory]] instead of [[homotopy type theory]].
+Most homotopy type theorists work in a dependent type theory without a separate prop judgment and use a mix of both interpretations of propositions, with the [[propositions as types]] interpretation of [[propositional equality]] as a synonym of [[typal equality]] being used by the vast majority of homotopy type theorists, even by those who use the [[propositions as some types]] interpretation for everything else. [[Kevin Buzzard]] in [Buzzard 2024](#Buzzard24) has used this fact and how that contradicts the interpretation of [[propositional equality]] elsewhere in mathematics as an argument for adopting a [[set-level type theory]] instead of [[homotopy type theory]].
 By Buzzard's argument, homotopy type theorists should not be using the term "equality" to refer to arbitrary identifications or identity types, whether in its bare form or as "[[typal equality]]" or "[[propositional equality]]", instead restricting the use of equality / [[propositional equality]] for only the unique identifications, and using a suitable alternative for "typal equality", such as "[[identification]]" and "[[identified]]" and "[[identity type]]".

+### In logic over dependent type theory

+In [[logic over dependent type theory]], the term *typal equality* is used to distinguish identity types from [[propositional equality]], which is the equality judged to be a proposition; i.e. $a =_A b \mathrm{prop}$.

 ## Parallels between judgmental equality and typal equality